imattf/golang-project/README.md

 # golang-project
-Homework for collaboration and crawling
+Homework for collaboration and crawling.